Drug Evaluation Committee 2008-29 Investigational drug managers affiliated with related medical institutions

 Are there any regulations for the person who is to be the study drug manager? (e.g., the person must belong to the site where the clinical trial is being conducted, etc.)

-Also, as in this case, would a person who does not belong to the site of the clinical trial be unsuitable to be the study site manager?
+Also, as in this case, is a person who does not belong to the site of the clinical trial unsuitable for the role of investigational drug manager?
 Is it sufficient to confirm that there is no problem even if the affiliation is different?
 We would appreciate it if you could provide us with any pointers on who should be an investigational drug manager.